COVID-19 Updates: Protecting Albertans from the Omicron variant.

 We worked with each Alberta school board on school space calculations for use in calculating the grant and considered school division concerns over rising insurance rates.

-The school nutrition grant will continue.
+The school nutrition grant continues.

 - Transforming K-12 education funding (February 18, 2020)